rink-turksma/IntunePrepTool/README.md

 Automatically created install.ps1 and uninstall.ps1 wich you can test and edit in Powershell_ISE with one click.

-All generated powershell scripts Intunewin files log Transscript logs to specified locacation.
+All generated powershell scripts used in Intunewin files will log Transscript logs to specified locacation.
 And Also show a succes or warning in the event viewer Powershell log.

 Button to create Intunewin file and print detection method in the app.